syncfusion-content/javascript-docs/js/Chart/Data-Markers.md

 {% include image.html url="/js/Chart/Data-Markers_images/Data-Markers_img2.png" Caption="Data Markers"%}

-## Adding labels
+## Add labels

 Data label can be added to a chart series by enabling the [visible](../api/ejchart#members:series-marker-datalabel-visible)) property in the [dataLabel](../api/ejchart#members:series-marker-datalabel)) option.
-By default, the labels appear at the top of the data point.
+The labels appear at the top of the data point, by default.

 The following code example shows how to enable data label and set its horizontal and vertical text alignment.